MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMOSPassphrase.md

 > [!NOTE]
 > Windows enforces these settings when you enable BitLocker, not when it unlocks a volume.
 BitLocker allows a user to unlock a drive with any of the available protectors.​
+>
+> You can't use passwords if you also enable Windows to use FIPS-compliant algorithms for encryption, hashing, and signing.

 ## EXAMPLES